Vermont Studies Program

 What is the Vermont Studies Minor?

-Vermont Studies is an interdisciplinary minor that integrates Vermont-related course taught throughout the university.
-Vermont lends itself to study because it is a small state-a living laboratory for investigations into fields of all kinds.
+The Vermont Studies minor is an interdisciplinary program that integrates Vermont-related courses taught throughout the University.
 Students can examine Vermont as a microcosm of the world at large through humanities, social sciences, the natural sciences, or the environment.
 At the same time, students develop and refine skills that help them interpret Vermont data and phenomenon and apply them both inside and outside the state.

 minor to students' interests and areas of study.
 Students may conduct